Smartflower Cost vs Rooftop Solar Panels

 However, just as with the ubiquitous rectangular solar panels we see everywhere, as adoption increases, prices drop.
 In fact, the company mentioned back in 2016 that as their presence in North America grows, they plan on sourcing parts from US companies (instead of importing everything from Austria).
 This hopefully will come with an accompanying price drop (though if, or how much, is anyone’s guess).

-If you’re smitten with the Smartflower, but don’t want to spend that extra cash, be sure to watch for them in the future–you never know what will happen!
+If you’re smitten with the Smartflower, but don’t want to spend that extra cash due to high Smartflower cost, be sure to watch for them in the future–you never know what will happen!
+If you want to see how much you could be saving with solar panels on your roof then enter your zip code below to compare.

-Have you purchased or looked into Smartflowers?
+Have you purchased or looked into the Smartflower cost?
 Tell us what you think in the comments below!